ussnik209/-photo_editor/docs/SRS.md

 ###  2.2 User Characteristics
 Target audience:
-People who want to somehow change their photos for some reason, for example, crop them to remove the extra details in the frame.
+People who want to somehow change their photos for some reason, for example, make it lighter or darker.

 ###  2.3 Assumptions and Dependencies
-You should have some photos on your computer yo use the app.
+You should have some photos on your computer еo use the app.

 ##  3 System Requirements
 To run "PhotoEditor" on your Windows 7 or higher is required.

 ###  3.1 Functional Requirements
 The app will:
-The app should offer you to choose whether you like to open saved photo or make new using the camera of your smartphone.
+The app should offer you to open saved photo on your computer.
 ####  3.1.1 Edit Functional

   * Choose filters